Ballybrown GAA: History

-Ballybrown are the only Limerick club to have won Munster titles in both Hurling and football, a feat achieved in 2018.
-Having won the Limerick Junior B City title, the team progressed to win county honors in late 2017, beating Castletown-Ballyagran in a replay.
+Ballybrown are the only Limerick club to have won Munster titles in both hurling and football, a feat achieved in 2018.
+Having won the Limerick Junior B City title, the team progressed to win county honours in late 2017, beating Castletown-Ballyagran in a replay.
 This was the fourth round in succession that the club had advanced via replay.
-Indeed, the team managed an unbeaten streak, winning City B league honors, County B League honors before winning the City B Championship and County B Championship.
+The team had an unbeaten streak, winning City B league honours, County B League honors before winning the City B Championship and County B Championship.
 All games played in the Munster Junior B competition were played in Knockaderry GAA in County Limerick.

-This title added to the Munster Senior Hurling Honours won in 1989 on the back of a successful period where the club won the Limerick Senior Hurling title in 1989 and 1991.
-After their first county and munster title success of 1989, Ballybrown contested the 1990 All Ireland Senior Club final, losing to Ballyhale Shamrocks (Kilkenny), by a goal, on St. Patrick's Day in Croke Park.
+This title added to the Munster Senior Hurling honours won in 1989 on the back of a period where the club won the Limerick Senior Hurling title in 1989 and 1991.
+After their first county and Munster title success of 1989, Ballybrown contested the 1990 All Ireland Senior Club final, losing to Ballyhale Shamrocks (Kilkenny), by a goal, on St. Patrick's Day in Croke Park.
 Patrickswell beat Ballybrown in their most recent county hurling final in 2016.

-Ballybrown have been a senior club for the vast majority of recent years.
-The men in green and white were relegated from Senior hurling in 2005, but secured their return to the top tier having won the 2012 Intermediate Championship.
-This followed a number of final and semi final defeats.
+Ballybrown have been a senior club for the majority of recent years.
+The club were relegated from Senior hurling in 2005, but secured their return to the top tier having won the 2012 Intermediate Championship.
+This followed a number of final and semi-final defeats.
 They've remained a senior club since, contesting a number of quarter finals as well as a semi final (2016) and final (2016).

-Ballybrown has enjoyed relative success at underage, reaching Premier finals in hurling, losing to Kilmallock in 2009 U21 Premier final.
-While in football Fr Caseys defeated them comprehensively in the 2012 Premier Minor Football final.
+Ballybrown's underage teams have reached Premier finals in hurling, losing to Kilmallock in 2009 U21 Premier final.
+In football, Fr Caseys defeated them in the 2012 Premier Minor Football final.